Production company: Endemol UK

 Headcorn Aerodrome was first used for general aviation in 1927 and later in the Second World War as a base for fighter pilots.
 In the 1950’s it became a base for private aviation.
 The Aerodrome lies in the heart of the Kent Countryside and to the south is the picturesque village of Headcorn.

-The Kent and East Sussex railway runs along a 10 ½ mile rural track that spans from Tenterden in Kent to Bodiam in East Sussex.
-It was the railway that brought tax man Charley into the lives of the Larkins in The Darling Buds of May.
+Kent and East Sussex Railway runs along a 10 ½ mile rural track that spans from Tenterden in Kent to Bodiam in East Sussex.
+It was the railway that brought tax man Charley into the lives of the Larkins in The Darling Buds of May (1991-1993).
 It is considered the finest example of a light railway in the country and is a popular local tourist destination.

 The Sandhurst Windmill is a well known local landmark.
 It was last in operation in 1912.
 By the 1950’s it had fallen into disrepair and the timber structure was removed.
-It was restored as a resindential property in recent years, providing its own wind generated power.
-The district of Tunbridge Wells, in which the Windmill resides, is also home to Groombridge Place which doubled as the home of the Bennett’s in the 2005 version of Pride and Prejudice, starring Keira Knightley.
+It was restored as a residential property in recent years, providing its own wind generated power.
+The district of Tunbridge Wells, in which the Windmill resides, is also home to Groombridge Place which doubled as the home of the Bennett’s in the 2005 version of Pride and Prejudice (2005) starring Keira Knightley.